solliancenet/microsoft-mysql-developer-guide/14_ZeroToHero/14_00_ZeroToHero.md

 ## Summary of tasks

-- Have the right tools available
+- Have the right tools available.
-- Determine how best to deploy the application
+- Determine how best to deploy the application.
-- Utilize code repositories with CI/CD enabled
+- Utilize code repositories with CI/CD enabled.
-- Ensure the target environment is configured to support the workload(s)
+- Ensure the target environment is configured to support the workload(s).
-- Secure the application configurations
+- Secure the application configurations.
-- Secure the database configurations
+- Secure the database configurations.
-- Secure the virtual networks
+- Secure the virtual networks.
-- Monitor the applications and database workloads for performance
+- Monitor the applications and database workloads for performance.
-- Perform regular testing
+- Perform regular testing.
-- Ensure up policies and procedures are setup and configured for auditing application and database workloads
+- Ensure up policies and procedures are setup and configured for auditing application and database workloads.
-- Setup backup and restore based on RTO and RPO objectives
+- Setup backup and restore based on RTO and RPO objectives.
-- Be familiar with potential issues and how to troubleshoot and remediate them
+- Be familiar with potential issues, how to troubleshoot, and remediate them.